toorajtaraz/stm32-emacs/readme.md

 Follow doom emacs documents and add C/C++ to supported languages, You can find my exact configuration in doom.d folder.

 ## How to setup?

-Before anything please replace your .doom.d folder with doom.d in this repository (just its contents not its name), feel free to remove packages you don't like or need.
+Firstly, please replace your $HOME/.doom.d folder with ./doom.d in this repository (just its contents not the name), feel free to remove packages you don't like or need.
+In the end you should get this tree:
-We expect this tree:

 ```
 .